AqwamCreates/DataPredict/docs/HighValueProjectTutorials/GameDesignMeetsMachineLearning.md

   * Amount Of Resources Spent -> The more the player is engaged, the more the player spends on resources.

+  * Quest Completion -> The more the player is engaged, the more the player spends time on completing quests.

 * Intepreting Local And Global Optima In Game Design

   * Local Optima -> The best solution for anything related to the current game session.